wtfuii/wtfuii.github.io/_posts/2016-12-22-how-to-check-if-update-tasks-ran-successful.md

 ```

 Substitute `<YOUR_AO_ID>` with the AO ID of your plugin tables.
-If this query does *not* return the model version of your latest upgrad task, it's time to debug your upgrade tasks.
+If this query does *not* return the model version of your latest upgrade task, it's time to debug your upgrade tasks.

 Be aware that you could also manipulate the existing `PROPERTYVALUE` value in your database to a previous datamodel version.
 This is how you could provoke a rerun of your upgrade tasks starting from that datamodel version.